MichaelCWalsh7/Cartridge-Market/README.md

     3. Checkout
         - The checkout model is two-fold it has a model for an Order, and one for an OrderLineItem
-        - The order is not too dissimlar from thye UserProfile but it does have some extras
+        - The order is not too dissimilar from the UserProfile but it does have some extras
             - It returns a randomized order number using uuid
             - It has a foreign key to the UserProfile to help save the user's data
             - It has an email field for sending confirmation emails
-            - It has all of the same delivery data as in the UserProfile: phone number, streed address 1, street address 2,, town or city, county, postcode and country.
+            - It has all of the same delivery data as in the UserProfile: phone number, street address 1, street address 2,, town or city, county, postcode and country.
             - It has an order total and a grand total, in case any shipping or discounts are being applied.
             - Finally it has a stripe_pid field used to initilaize Stripe whe the user checks out.
         - The OrderLineItem model is much simpler and smaller